pat-ok/secure-banking-application/README.md

 Users may also view their notifications and transaction history.

 - Passwords are salted and hashed before being stored
+- Transfer money to other users and receive inbox notifications for incoming transfers

 ## Who will use it?